-These topics can serve as a keynote address for your organization or church and can be combined to provide either half-day or full-day seminars.
+These speaking topics can serve as a keynote address for your organization or church and can be combined to provide either half-day or full-day seminars.

 Politics and the Greatest Commandments

 Today it seems that politics is one of the quickest ways to lose friends and turn people off to the Gospel.
 The term “the politics of hate” didn’t evolve for no reason.
-In this presentation I share how a biblical worldview relative to politics actually intersects with the two greatest commandments: To love God and love our neighbor.
+In this presentation, I share how a biblical worldview relative to politics actually intersects with the two greatest commandments: To love God and love our neighbor.

-2. Power Politics According to the Bible
+Power Politics According to the Bible

 In politics it often seems like what is best for our nation and communities gets lost in the battle for power, to be in control.
 But when we see that all power ultimately comes from God and finds its source in Him, it transforms “power politics” into a form of “stewardship politics” that transcends both civic duty and partisanship for both the Christian citizen and elected official.